 35. Glow Dancing

 Play some student-friendly music, turn off the lights, and let them have fun dancing plus shaking their trinkets to the beat.

 36. Living Museum

 Though this whole class reward requires a significant investment, it’s well worth it because students love it!

-Choose a topic the class is currently discussing.
+Choose a person-focused topic the class is currently discussing.